 Riveredge Nature Center is involved with an ongoing forest management study program in conjunction with UW-Stevens Point School of Forestry.
 In the coming years trees that are unhealthy or are negatively impacting the general health of our forests will be removed, including the removal of dead ash infested with EAB.
 In addition to the active management activities, student interns will conduct research on changes of the flora within the forest due to these management activities.
 Interns have erected, surveyed and monitored five deer exclosures to get baseline data on the impact deer are having on forest flora.

 On Fri.
 Feb.
-22, 2019 a course entitled Oak System Restoration: Planning & FIeld Dynamics will be offered at RIveredge from 9:00 - 3:00.
+22, 2019 a course entitled Oak System Restoration: Planning & Field Dynamics will be offered at RIveredge from 9:00 - 3:00.
 Learn how to build resiliency into your restoration by gaining the skills needed to correctly identify individual crop-tree release opportunities, identify & manage disease, market forest by-products, increase diversity, remove invasive species, capture baseline metrics, set wildlife outcomes, identify funding sources, and correctly prescribe heavy equipment.
-See the Riveredge website for r

 Three SAWW classes will be offered at Riveredge this spring on May 8, May 13, & June 17 2019 during which class members will practice techniques to operate chainsaws safely.
 Level 2 & 3 participants will have the opportunity to fell at least one tree at Riveredge that has been infected with Emerald Ash Borers.
-Fees and registration information is avaibe provided! lable on the Riveredge website.
+Fees and registration information is available on the Riveredge website.

 Limiting or Removing Threats to Birds